-It is unlikely that we will drill new wells in 2021, but should conditions change during the year, the 2021 Plan lists the 10 most likely wells that could be drilled.
+It is unlikely that new wells will be drilled in Year 2022.
+Should conditions change, the Year 2022 Plan lists the ten most likely wells that could be drilled.
 This number is well below any maximum well count stipulated in the CSD and the Settlement Agreement.